iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens after a Tort Claim is Filed in Iowa?

 If the State Appeals Board approves the claim, the Attorney General’s office shall make provisions to make payment and notify the claimant of any additional requirements, such as a written release.
-If the individual wishes to contest a denial, they must make a civil filing in a district court in the county of residence or where the tort occurred (Iowa Code § 669.4)..
+If the individual wishes to contest a denial, they may make a civil filing in a district court in the county of residence or where the tort occurred (Iowa Code § 669.4)..

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?